sekasx/m811-gee-ai-agent-knowledge-base/README.md

 >
 > 🧠 Ask plain questions like *“vegetation monitoring in Crete, June 2020”* → get relevant datasets and spectral bands.
 >
-> 🔧 Includes scripts to:
-> - Scrape and convert GEE catalogue pages to Markdown
-> - Analyze token counts for LLM embedding limits
-> - Build a semantic search agent using RAG + pgvector + OpenAI embeddings
->
 > Perfect for researchers and students who don’t want to dig through obscure dataset names.

 ---